» Upcoming Holiday Closures: Oregonians branches and Member Service Center will be closed Monday 5/29 in observance of Memorial Day.

 Elder abuse

-Many fraudsters perpetrate the elderly because they tend to have more money and are more vulnerable targets.
-You can protect yourself or your loved ones from financial abuse by becoming familiar some common scams that occur:
+Fraudsters love preying on the elderly: they typically have more money and they're more vulnerable.
+You can protect yourself or your loved ones from financial abuse by becoming familiar with some of their common tactics.

-In this situation, the fraudster calls the elderly person and pretends to be their grandchild.
-The "grandchild" will them ask for money for some unexpected financial problem, like paying for rent, medical bills, car repairs, or a jail bond.
+The fraudster calls the victim and pretends to be their grandchild.
+The "grandchild" will them ask for money for some unexpected financial problem - like paying for rent, medical bills, car repairs, or a jail bond.

-Fraudsters will create online dating and social media profiles and prey on lonely seniors who have turned to these mediums to make romantic connections.
-After eventually professing their undying love, they will ask for money to help with random expenses.
+Fraudsters create fake online dating and social media profiles to forge phony romances with lonely victims.
+After professing their undying love, they ask for money to help with random expenses.

-Fraudsters will call and offer senior care, medical equipment, products or services that the victim will pay for and the scammer will never be provide.
+Fraudsters offer senior care, medical equipment, products or services that the victim will pay for and the scammer will never be provide.

-Scammers will scour neighborhoods with a high concentration of elderly residents, then appear on their doorstep offering to fix some problem they noticed - like a clogged drainpipe or hole in the roof.
-They'll demand payment upfront and often never deliver services.
+Fraudsters scour neighborhoods and appear on the victim's doorstep to fix a problem they noticed - like a clogged drainpipe or hole in the roof.
+They demand payment upfront and never deliver services.

 Sweetheart scams